Odds and Commission

 The TAB minimum commission

-UNiTAB for example by law, can not retain a commission more than 16%, but fractions arising from rounding down are allowed.
-'Rounding down' provides TABs with a significantly higher advantage than one might initially think, maybe even what legislation might have overlooked.
+So how much take is there?
+UNiTAB for example, can retain a commission up to 16%, that's by legislation (excluding exotic betting).
+But it doesn't stop there.
+Rounding down fractions are allowed.
+'Rounding down' provides TABs with a significantly higher advantage than one might initially think (maybe even the legislation!).

-On checking the UNiTAB odds over many years, the commissions calculate, on average, well above 18%, rounding therefore contributes more than 2 points more than what they claim (or 12.5% more in profits) - a pretty subtle way to increase margins.
+On checking the UNiTAB odds over many years, the commission, on average, is well above 18%, rounding therefore contributes more than 2% more than what legislation allows in general.
+This equates to 12.5% more in profits to the TAB - a pretty sneaky way to increase revenue.

 1 AFRICAN LION $1.20